TB Program Management Intensive

 April 15-16, 2026

 Thank you for visiting the 2026 TB Program Management Intensive event page.
-This in-person event will take place in Kansas City, Kansas on April 15-16, 2026.
-Livestream will be offered for those that cannot attend in person.
-Please find details below about the course.
+This in-person event, developed in collaboration between the Mayo Clinic Center for Tuberculosis and Kansas Department of Health and Environment, took place in Kansas City, Kansas on April 15-16, 2026.

 Format: In-person with livestream option Time Allocation: 14 hours